A pioneer in education for children with special needs since 1946.

-Meeting Street places students in one of our four schools across southern New England, based on a child’s needs and location/residence:
+Based on the needs outlined in the child's IEP, and the child's residence, Meeting Street places students in one of our four schools across southern New England.

 Please note: Meeting Street’s schools are not appropriate for students with significant behavioral needs.